roots/bedrock/README.md

   `composer create-project roots/bedrock your-project-folder-name`

 2. Update environment variables in `.env`  file:

+**NOTE:** When working with [Trellis](https://github.com/roots/trellis), it is easier to manage all env variables in Trellis, and therefore recommended to not have an `.env` file.

   * `DB_NAME` - Database name
   * `DB_USER` - Database user
   * `DB_PASSWORD` - Database password